Website

 living and working here!
 Examples and photos from China are here to help

-those in other countries understand this wonderful country better.
+those in other countries understand this country better.
 If

 any Chinese person sees something on www.krigline.com.cn that should not

-be published in China, please notify us in English) and we will remove
+be published in China, please notify us (in English) and we will look

 To comply with these stricter standards,